 You can, of course, use your favorite essential oils in this bath salts recipe.
 If you want an uplifting scent, I suggest using one of the following oils:

-If you do use a different essential oil or make your own blend, just use the same amount as the Happiness blend in this aromatherapy bath salts recipe.
+If you do use a different essential oil or make your own blend, just use the same amount as the recommended drops in this aromatherapy bath salts recipe.

 To use, place ½ to 1 cup of these DIY bath salts without Epsom salts in the tub as it’s filling.
 Store leftovers in a covered container.